by Dr. Lori Verderame

 What to Look For

 Sterling silver pieces must, by law, be clearly marked.
 There are a few well known ways that sterling silver is marked using symbols, numbers and letters.
-An acceptable mark for sterling silver is the word “sterling” or “sterling silver” spelled out on a piece, an image or depiction of a lion facing left called the lion passante, and the number 925 to indicate the 925 parts silver purity standard.
-These marks indicate value and quality and have been widely used.
-Like decoding and understanding pottery marks and other markings on antiques, if you can’t find the marks that tell you that you have a piece of sterling silver, you probably don’t have a piece of sterling silver.
-But, I have also seen many people overlook the mark just because they don’t know where to look.
-Then, I find the mark when they bring a piece to one of my events.
-Look for large pieces with good weight and quality designs and decoration on pieces of sterling silver.
+An acceptable mark for sterling silver is the word “sterling” or “sterling silver” spelled out on a piece of sterling silver.
+Another required mark is an image or depiction of a striding lion facing left called the lion passante.
+And, the most common sivler mark, arguably, is the number 925 to indicate the 925 parts silver purity standard or that a piece is 92.5% pure silver within the object.
+These marks indicate value, fineness, and quality of a piece and have been widely used over the years.
+Like decoding and understanding pottery marks and other identifying markings on art or antiques, if you can’t find the marks that tell you that you have a piece of sterling silver, you probably don’t have a piece of sterling silver.
+But, I have also seen many people overlook these marks just because they don’t know where to look or what marks to look for.
+Then, I amazingly find the mark when they bring a piece to one of my events or send me a photo for review.
+Look for large pieces with good weight, quality designs, and decoration on pieces of sterling silver.

 Coin silver is a type of silver that contains 900 parts per 1000 parts along with 100 parts of another metal.
-This silver was often called coin because over the centuries government silver coins were melted down to make other objects like jewelry, tankards, etc. This was done before commercial sheet silver was widely available.
+This silver with a 900 purity level was often called coin because over the centuries government silver coins were melted down to make other objects with this silver content like pieces of fine jewelry, tea sets, tankards, etc. This was done before commercial sheet silver was widely available.

 Is sterling silver valuable?
-In a word, yes.
-Like the gold market, the silver market will experience changes over time but sterling silver remains a highly sought after metal and depending on the piece can bring great value to owners.
+In a word, absolutely!
+Like the gold market, the silver market will experience changes over time but sterling silver remains a highly sought after metal and depending on the piece, it will bring great monetary value to its owners.